openstack-archive/wsme/doc/functions.rst

         }
     }

-If you think (and you should) that it has one extra nest level, the 'body' argument is here for you::
+If you think (and you should) that it has one extra level of nesting, the 'body' argument is here for you::

     @signature(Author, body=Author)